Chloeem/mywebsite/README.md

 # mywebsite
- Website design for my Code Nation project
+ Website design for the Code Nation boot camp project.